 Both male and female vocals sound life like, never overly rounded or lacking in detail.
 It can be a little source dependent, some will give the midrange a little bit more neutrality such the AK240 and others, such as the Shanling M5 will produce a warmer sound.
 In both cases, though sibilance was kept to a minimum and detail still shone through.
 I would caution on using the Andromeda if you are hugely into shredding solos, though, it doesn’t have the searing neutrality or a sharp enough attack to keep pace.
 For that, I still think custom units such as the VE6XC and the Roxanne have the edge.

-CA have been clever with the treble tuning and certainly the resonating chamber design makes it mark by offering excellent extension and clarity combined with an FR curve that, whilst elevated, is not peaky.
+CA has been clever with the treble tuning and certainly the resonating chamber design makes it mark by offering excellent extension and clarity combined with an FR curve that, whilst elevated, is not peaky.
 Forwardness is apparent around 7-10k but it is not a straight up and down tuning thank god, there a mild plateau that keeps sharpness satisfyingly in check.
 So whilst you get the impression of the Andromeda being revealing and lively with little in the way of roll-off you just wouldn’t term it as being inherently bright or too strident.

 The Andromeda is efficient, to put it mildly.
 Rated at 12.5 ohms and 115dB means it will run on just about any half-assed amp and will still have the propensity to sound pretty well driven.
 I wouldn’t classify it as a hugely forgiving IEM though and there are some marked variations in its tonal balance based on what exactly you match it with.
 Output impedance matching is a factor in Andromeda’s performance.